Imagine I told you,

 Let’s take a look at the largest fund managed by the hosts of the party described above, Baron Funds.
 What does that party really cost you?

 Imagine 10 years ago you’d invested $100,000 in the Baron Growth Fund.
-Today you’d have $187,714, or a 6.5% annual return.
+As of the date of this analysis, you’d have $187,714, or a 6.5% annual return.

 What concerns me most about this example is that so many people would occasionally check their account and think, “ok, that looks alright” and never know how much they missed.